answer-42/hsScheme/README.md

 A simple Scheme compiler written in Haskell.

 ## TESTING:
-On the commanline, first move to the directory where the Main.hs file is.
+On the commanline, first move to the directory where the hsScheme.cabal file is.
 Then

-$ ghc Main.hs
+cabal install --prefix=$HOME --user

+Installs the programme in $HOME/bin/

-$ ./Main <flags>
+hsScheme <flags>

 ## Supported flags
 * _-t_: Run the tests.